arcadiapage/arcadiapage.github.io/aboutme.md

 ![Blog-profile-pic.png](https://i.postimg.cc/SsWR0JsC/Blog-profile-pic.png){: .mx-auto.d-block :}

-My name is Arcadia Page, and I'm an intuitive artist/writer.
+My name is Arcadia Page, and I'm an intuitive artist & writer.

 In a world that is always pressuring us to conform, I believe that fulfillment comes from trusting in your intuition and quirks.
 When we stop people-pleasing and create from the heart, that's when we become empowered and resourceful.